Matterhorn: Weather

 The Matterhorn is an isolated mountain.
 Because of its position on the main Alpine watershed and its great height, the Matterhorn is exposed to rapid weather changes.
 In addition, the steep faces of the mountain and its isolated location make it prone to banner clouds formation, with the air flowing around the mountain producing condensation of the air on the lee side and also creating vortices.

 Geology

-The Matterhorn's pyramid is composed of Paleozoic rocks, which were thrusted over the Matterhorn's Mesozoic base during the Cenozoic.
+The Matterhorn's pyramid is composed of Paleozoic rocks, which were thrust over the Matterhorn's Mesozoic base during the Cenozoic.
 Quaternary glaciation and weathering give the mountain its current shape.

 Apart from the base of the mountain, the Matterhorn is composed of gneiss belonging to the Dent Blanche klippe, an isolated part of the Austroalpine nappes, lying over the Penninic nappes.
 The Austroalpine nappes are part of the Apulian plate, a small continent that broke up from Africa before the Alpine orogeny.
 For this reason, the Matterhorn has been popularized as an African mountain.
 The Austroalpine nappes are mostly common in the Eastern Alps.

 The Swiss explorer and geologist Horace-Bénédict de Saussure, inspired by the view of the Matterhorn, anticipated modern theories of geology: